MDS160902/183-csp/README.md

-## Some good ressources about infosec
+## Some good resources about infosec

 These are two very good podcasts I love to listen to.

 DarknetDiaries is more on the journalistic side that talks, and interviews people related to infosec or talks about things like notPetya.